59700639_3200989726593760_2106892779668897792_o.jpg

 1. Main prayer will be presented at the beginning.
 The main prayer is the “purpose” of the meeting.
 It is tradition to chose the reason why we are doing this ceremony.

-2. Ceremony starts around 10pm.
+2. Ceremony starts at 10pm.

 3. You will be sitting up all night looking into the grandfather fire.
 It is recommended that you bring a small cushion or backrest to sit on and that is all you will need.
 Please leave all additional bags up in the designated area.